marcoguerri/marcoguerri.github.io/_drafts/2016-03-21-tales-of-mistery-and-pxelinux.markdown

-The infrastructure for PXE boot involves several components: clearly, a NIC, with its PXE-compliant firmware, a DHCP server, a TFTP server, a PXE implementation that does the heavy lifting, that is, loading and booting the kernel and initrd, and the network in between the clients/servers.
-My team (Data Centre hardware) was involved as it was clear that the issue was confined to specific NIC types.
+The infrastructure for PXE boot involves several components: clearly, a NIC, with its PXE-compliant firmware, a DHCP server, a TFTP server, a PXE implementation that does the heavy lifting, that is, loading and booting the kernel and initrd, and the network in-between the clients/servers.
+My group, Computing Facilities, was involved as it was clear that the issue was confined to specific NIC types.
 At first, I was skeptical that any useful debugging could happen.
-The situation was basically the following:
+The situation was the following:

-* No control over the network infrastructure
+* Limited control over the network infrastructure (different team responsible for that)
-* No control over firmware of the NIC (at least, not the untar-vim-Make-flash kind of control)
+* No control over the firmware of the NIC (proprietary black box)
-* No control over the DHCP server
+* Limited control over the DHCP server (different team responsible for that)
-* No control over the TFTP server
+* Limited control over the TFTP server (different team responsible for that)
-* Well, I could recompile PXELINUX, yes
+* All the freedom to modify/compile PXELINUX
-* All the freedom to change kernel/initrd, but that was already at stage of the process far too advanced.
+* All the freedom to change kernel/initrd, but that was already at a far too advanced stage of the process

+Limited control basically means "don't waste other's people time" control.
 Anyway, if you don't have a dog, you go hunt with the cat.
 At a second thought, some of these hurdles could be overcome without too much effort.
 After deciding to focus on the first instance of the failure, the Chelsio T520-LL-CR, I set out